sansanfree/CALT/README.md

 Code for the CALT proposed in the paper Contour-Aware Long-term Tracking with Reliable Re- detection

-***----CALT-------****
+***----CALT master-------****

-The CALT tracker is based on the MCCT-H and Staple, The tracker with hand-crafted features is in the file CALT. just start Matlab and run the runTracker.m.
+The CALT tracker is based on the MCCT-H and Staple, The tracker with hand-crafted features is in the sub file CALT master. just start Matlab and run the runTracker.m.